• WiFi *

 Start with travel dates, stay length, preferred town, and approximate guest count.
 Those filters reveal real availability and realistic pricing first, which keeps you from getting attached to a house that is not open for your week or is too small once everyone commits.

-Follow this first pass:
+Follow these first steps:

 Which filters help you narrow by location, amenities, and budget?

-- Pet friendly if needed: This is generally a hard line, not a bonus feature.
+• Pet friendly if needed: This is generally a hard line, not a bonus feature.

 We recommend this sequence because it protects your non-negotiables first and helps you avoid filtering out strong options just because you clicked too many extras too early.